cyberbotics/webots/docs/blog/Webots-2019-b-release.md

 ![Blender Add-On](https://raw.githubusercontent.com/omichel/blender-webots-exporter/master/demo.gif)
 %end

-We are glad to show [our new Blender tool](https://github.com/omichel/blender-webots-exporter ) for importing your Blender creations to Webots.
+We are glad to announce the release of [our new Blender tool](https://github.com/omichel/blender-webots-exporter) for importing your Blender creations to Webots.
 The model creation process can be greatly facilitated through this tool.

 ---